 Your license plate will come from a state that requires no inspections and allows registration renewal by phone or mail.

-I heard you can’t have out-of-state plates in California.
+“But you can’t have out-of-state plates in California.
+You got lucky.”

 If you ride a street legal dirt bike in California and you’re just passing through, you’re fine.

 California has a program called CHEATERS that basically allows other drivers to narc on you if they think you’re dodging the registration process.
-So if your neighbor is the type to grab a bottle of Lubriderm and fire up the DMV website late at night, you might get a knock at your door.
+So if your neighbor is the type to grab a bottle of Lubriderm and break out the DMV Handbook late at night, you might get a call from an officer.

-But as someone who lived in California, worked in California, got pulled over in California, and got tickets in California, all with out-of-state plates over a few years’ time, I have to say the risk of anyone caring about your plate is pretty low – especially on a street legal dirt bike.
+But as someone who lived in California, worked in California, got pulled over in California, and got tickets in California, all with out-of-state plates over the course of several years, I have to say the risk of anyone caring about your plate is pretty low – especially on a street legal dirt bike.

-Dirt Legal is one of the only services that can make a dirt bike street legal in California.
+Dirt Legal is one of the only companies in the world that can make a dirt bike street legal in California.
 When it comes to getting your dirt bike – even a two-stroke – on the road with a legal title and license plate, we’ve got you covered.
-The rest is on you.
+Putting on all the street legal parts is on you, but the hard part is on us.